Pirzada Qasim

 Pirzada Qasim Raza Siddiqui (پیرزادہ قاسم رضا صدیقی; born 8 February 1943) is a Pakistani scholar, author, poet, scientist and educationist.
 He has served as vice chancellor of several universities.

 Early life and career

 Pirzada was born on 8 February 1943 to an Urdu-speaking family in Delhi, India.
 After the Partition of India in 1947, he continued his studies in Pakistan and received his college degrees from D J Science College in Karachi and BSc (H) from University of Karachi.
 He earned his PhD degree at Newcastle University, England.

-Pirzada Qasim started his career as a lecturer at the University of Karachi and became a professor.
-He has been associated with the University's Department of Physiology since 1960.
+Pirzada Qasim started his career as a lecturer at the University of Karachi and eventually became a professor.
+He has been associated with the university's Department of Physiology since 1960.
 He also served as Vice-Chancellor at the Federal Urdu University, University of Karachi and Ziauddin University.
 He has also served as the Chancellor of Nazeer Hussain University.
 He has written several books in English and Urdu, including Urdu poetry.